georgecook92/boards-node-ts/readme.md

 - middleware for jwt auth
 - cors
 - sort validation errors (make cleaner for front end to read)
+- validation of incoming requests to check they have the correct fields

 Things to remember
 - We are using yarn - no npm install - use yarn add instead (-D for dev dependencies)